shaked15/DataScience/README.md

-This is my first README--"# DataScience"
+This is my DataScience course--"# DataScience"